In this edition of Tasty Tuesdays, we take a look back at Lake County’s five oldest eateries and drinkeries.

 View this post on Instagram

-With the longevity of these cities and villages, you have to believe there are a variety of culinary favorites that are similar in age.
+With these cities and villages’ longevity, you have to believe various culinary favorites are similar in age.
 Whether it’s breakfast, lunch or dinner you’re searching for, Lake County is home to a lively restaurant scene bursting with cuisine-making tradition.

 Here are the five oldest restaurants in Lake County as we unhitch our belt buckle in this installment of Tasty Tuesday.